Home

 • Server room: 10 hosts

-Three IPv4 address ranges are reserved for private networks (RFC 1918).
-These addresses are not routable on the public internet and can be freely used within any organization:
+Three IPv4 ranges are reserved for private networks by RFC 1918.
+These addresses are not routed on the public internet and can be used freely within any organization:

 10.0.0.0 - 10.255.255.25510.0.0.0/816,777,216Large enterprises